sourabh-bhide/tissue2cells/ReadMe.txt

 <<<<<<< HEAD
-ReadMetissue2cells.
+ReadMe
+This repository contains methods used for discribing spatial distribution of myosin within a cell in 2D epithelial tissue.
+(Bhide et al; manuscript in preparation) tissue2cells.

 This notebook uses output files from tissue analyzer.

 =======